Parental leave: Comparison between countries

 The Convention on the Elimination of All Forms of Discrimination against Women introduces "maternity leave with pay or with comparable social benefits without loss of former employment, seniority or social allowances".
 The Maternity Protection Convention C 183 adopted in 2000 by International Labour Organization requires 14 weeks of maternity leave as minimum condition.

 National laws vary widely according to the politics of each jurisdiction.
-As of 2012, only two countries do not mandate paid time off for new parents: Papua New Guinea and the United States.
+As of 2013, among the countries for which data was available, only Papua New Guinea and the United States did not have a general legal provision for paid parental leave.

 Unless otherwise specified, the information in the tables below is gathered from the most recent International Labour Organization reports.
 Maternity leave refers to the legal protection given to the mother immediately after she gives birth (but may also include a period before the birth), paternity leave to legal protection given to the father immediately after the mother gives birth, and parental leave to protected time for childcare (usually for either parent) either after the maternity/paternity leave or immediately after birth (for example when the parent is not eligible for paternal leave or where the time is calculated until the child is a specific age—therefore excluding parental leave—usually such jurisdictions protect the job until the child reaches a specific age).
 Others allow the parental leave to be transferred into part-time work time.
 Parental leave is generally available to either parent, except where specified.
 Leave marked "Unpaid" indicates the job is protected for the duration of the leave.
 Different countries have different rules regarding eligibility for leave and how long a parent has to have worked at their place of employment prior to giving birth before they are eligible for paid leave.
 In the European Union, the policies vary significantly by country—with regard to length, to payment, and to how parental leave relates to prior maternity leave—but the EU members must abide by the minimum standards of the Pregnant Workers Directive and Parental Leave Directive.